-The most important part of the USNO Time Service Department is its staff, which currently consists of 22 onboard employees.
+The most important part of the USNO Time Service Department is its staff, which currently consists of 23 employees.
 Of these, the largest group, about half the staff, is directly involved in time transfer.
-The rest are fairly evenly divided between those who service the clocks, those who monitor them, and those who are trying to develop new ones.
+The rest are fairly evenly divided between those who service the clocks, those who monitor them, and those who are working to develop new ones.

-The core stability of USNO time is based upon our clock ensemble.
-We currently have 74 HP5071 cesium clocks made by Hewlett-Packard/Agilent, 4 cesium CsIII-EP clocks made by Datum/Symmetricom, and 21 cavity-tuned "Sigma-Tau/Datum/Symmetricom" hydrogen maser clocks, which are located in two Washington, D.C., buildings and also at the USNO Alternate Master Clock (AMC), located at Schriever Air Force Base in Colorado.
+The core stability of USNO time is based upon the clock ensemble.
+We currently have 69 HP5071 cesium clocks made by Hewlett-Packard/Agilent/Symmetricom, 4 cesium CsIII-EP clocks made bv Datum/Symmetricom, and 20 cavity-tuned "Sigma-Tau/Datum/Symmetricom" hydrogen maser clocks, which are located in two Washington, D.C. buildings and at the USNO Alternate Master Clock (AMC), located at Schriever Air Force Base in Colorado.
 The clocks used for the USNO timescale are kept in 19 environmental chambers, whose temperatures are kept constant to within 0.1 degree C and whose relative humidities (for all masers and most cesiums) are kept constant to within 1%.
-Our timescale is based only upon the Washington, D.C., clocks.
-In November 2004, 74 standards were weighted in our timescale computations.
-We also are assembling parts for a rubidium fountain that we plan to have functional in late 2005, and are experimenting with a stored-ion mercury-based frequency standard [1].
+The timescale is based only upon the Washington, D.C., clocks.
+On August 13, 2005, 68 standards were weighted in the timescale computations.

-The clock outputs are sent to our measurement systems using cables that are phase-stable and of low temperature coefficient, and all our connectors are SMA (screw-on).
-Our operational system is based upon switches and counters that compare each clock against each of three master clocks once per hour and store the data on multiple computers, each of which generates a timescale and is capable of controlling the master clocks.
-The measurement noise is about 25 picoseconds (ps), which is less than the variation of a cesium clock over an hour.
-Because our masers only vary by about 5 ps over an hour, we also measure them using a system to generate comparisons every 20 seconds, with a measurement noise of 2 ps.
+The clock outputs are sent to the measurement systems using cables that are phase-stable and of low temperature coefficient, and all the connectors are SMA (screw-on).
+The operational system is based upon switches and counters that compare each clock against each of three master clocks once per hour and store the data on multiple computers, each of which generates a timescale and is capable of controlling the master clocks.
+The measurement noise is about 25 picoseconds (ps) RMS, which is less than the variation of a cesium clock over an hour.
+Because the masters only vary by about 5 ps over an hour, we also measure them using a system to generate comparisons every 20 seconds, with a measurement noise of 2 ps.
 For robustness, the low-noise system measures each maser two ways, with different master clocks as references.
-All clock data, and time transfer data, are gathered by redundant parallel computer systems that are protected by a firewall and backed up nightly on tape.
+All clock data, and time transfer data, are gathered by redundant parallel computer systems that are protected by a firewall and backed up nightly on magnetic tape.

-Before averaging data to form a timescale, real-time and postprocessed clock editing is accomplished through deviations in terms of frequency and time; all our clocks are detrended against the average of our best detrended cesiums [2].
-A maser average represents our most precise average in the short term, and the detrending ensures that it is equivalent to the cesium average in the long term.
-A.1 is our operational timescale; it is dynamic in the sense that it weights recent maser and cesium data by their inverse Allan variance at a tau equal to the age of the data.
-Both A.1 and our maser mean are available on our Web pages.
+Before averaging data to form a timescale, real-time and postprocessed clock editing is accomplished by analyzing deviations in terms of frequency and time; all the clocks are detrended against the average of the best detrended cesiums [1].
+A maser average represents the most precise average in the short term, and the detrending ensures that it is equivalent to the cesium average over periods exceeding a few months.
+A.1 is the USNO's operational timescale; it is dynamic in the sense that it weights recent maser and cesium data by their inverse Allan variance at an averaging time (tau) equal to the age of the data.
+Both A.1 and the maser mean are available on the Web pages.